 What is Advanced Prompt Engineering?

-Advanced prompt engineering goes beyond basic instructions and examples.
+Now we are already aware of the basic prompting techniques.
+Now, it’s time to learn the advanced prompt engineering as it goes beyond basic instructions and examples.
 It involves:

 Structuring complex prompts for multi-step reasoning